Jermil2990/Jermil2990/README.md

-🔭 I’m currently working on building UX projects in my free time 🌱 I’m currently learning how to manage my time and trust God 💬 Ask me about Roblox!!
+🔭 I’m currently working on building UX projects in my free time 🌱 I’m currently learning how to manage my time and trust God 💬 Ask me about Roblox!
 ⚡ Fun fact- I'm an identical twin

 <!--